matterhorn-chat/matterhorn/README.md

 available channels.
 To create a channel, use `/create-channel`.
 To leave a channel, use `/leave-channel`.

+To see the members in the current channel, use the `/members` command.

 To send a message, type it into the editor and press Enter to send.
 To send a multi-line message, toggle multi-line mode with the default binding `M-e`.
 Markdown syntax is accepted.